RESOURCES

 • Find a call in/text in buddy for every day connection

-• Join or make a texting group that participants can share their ESH (experience, strength, and hope) throughout the day
+• Join or make a texting/messaging group that participants can share their ESH (experience, strength, and hope) throughout the day

-• Share through text or email a quote from OA/AA literature that helps us (could be a slogan or a tool)
+• Share through text, email or messaging a quote from OA/AA literature that helps us (could be a slogan or a tool)

 • Attend multiple virtual meetings